embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 ## 7. AMR detection using ResFinder Website – Optional <a name="resfinderw"></a>

 See section in PDF manual `2025_Detecting AMR from genomes - online tools.pdf`

-## 8. AMR detection using CARD RGI Website - Optional <a name="card"></a>

-See section in PDF manual `2025_Detecting AMR from genomes - online tools.pdf`

-## 9. Adding genotypic antibiogram of CPE strains into EpiCollect <a name="epicollect"></a>

-See instructions in PDF manual `Adding genotypic antibiogram EpiCollect.pdf`